willpearse/phyloGenerator/README.md

 ===============================================================
 Will Pearse (wdpearse@umn.edu)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-The following restriction to the GNU GPL applies: contact the author of this program (wdpearse@umn.edu) for a suitable citation when using the code.
+The following restriction to the GNU GPL applies: use the citation below when using, modifying, or working with this code.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.